cBioPortal/cbioportal/docs/Updating-gene-and-gene_alias-tables.md

 ```
  export PORTAL_HOME=<your_cbioportal_dir>
-./importGenes.pl --genes <Homo_sapiens_gene_info.txt> --gtf <gencode.v25.annotation.gtf>
+./importGenes.pl --genes <ncbi_gene_info.txt> --gtf <gencode.v25.annotation.gtf>
 ```

 7- :warning: Check the `gene` and `gene_alias` tables to verify that they are filled correctly.

-8- Additionally, there are several other tables you may want to update now.
+8- Additionally, there are several other tables you may want to update now (only in human).

 1. Updating the pfam graphics if you want to see 3D structures, explained in [this document](https://github.com/oplantalech/cbioportal/blob/d74d7159ff6abba67739efa7f905e407b3961ed3/docs/Updating-pfam_graphics-table.md)